probmods/probmods2/chapters/hierarchical-models.md

 viz.marginals(predictives)
 ~~~~

+Inference suggests that the first two bags are predominantly blue, and the third is probably blue and organge.
+In all cases there is a fair amount of residual uncertainty about what other colors might be seen.
+Nothing significant is learned about `bagN` as it has no observations.
-This generative model describes the prototype mixtures in each bag, but it does not attempt learn a common higher-order prototype.
+This generative model describes the prototypical mixture in each bag, but it does not attempt learn a common higher-order prototype.
 It is like learning separate prototypes for subordinate classes *poodle*, *Dalmatian*, and *Labrador*, without learning a prototype for the higher-level kind *dog*.
-Specifically, inference suggests that each bag is predominantly blue, but with a fair amount of residual uncertainty about what other colors might be seen.
-There is no information shared across bags, and nothing significant is learned about `bagN` as it has no observations and no structure shared with the bags that have been observed.
+Yet your intuition may suggest that all the bags are predominantly blue, allowing you to make stronger inferences, especially about `bag3` and `bagN`.

-Now let us introduce another level of abstraction: a global prototype that provides a prior on the specific prototype mixtures of each bag.
+Let us introduce another level of abstraction: a global prototype that provides a prior on the specific prototype mixtures of each bag.

 ~~~~
 ///fold: